 Language Assessment 1: 1500 words (equivalent).
-Assessment Notes: Writing, reading, listening and speaking exercises.
+Assessment Notes: A collection of learner-centred, personally relevant tasks and activities that foster receptive and/or productive language skills.
 Relates to Learning Outcomes 1-4 Language Assessment 2: 2000 words (equivalent).
-Assessment Notes: Writing, reading, listening and speaking exercises.
+Assessment Notes: A collection of learner-centred, personally relevant tasks and activities that foster receptive and/or productive language skills.
 Relates to Learning Outcomes 1-4 Online Quiz 1: 200 words (equivalent).
 Relates to Learning Outcomes 1, 3, 4 Online Quiz 2: 200 words (equivalent).
 Relates to Learning Outcomes 1, 3, 4 Online Quiz 3: 200 words (equivalent).
 Relates to Learning Outcomes 1, 3, 4 Online Quiz 4: 200 words (equivalent).
 Relates to Learning Outcomes 1, 3, 4

 - Language Assessment 1 (35%)

 - Language Assessment 2 (45%)

 - Online Quiz 3 (5%)

 - Online Quiz 4 (5%)

 Current study term: 26 Feb 23 to 09 Jun 23